Karina856/EMarketingStrategyLVRestaurant/searchEngineOptimization.md

 Strategy:
 1. Keyword reaserch:
    *Identify keywords and phrases that are used when searching for high-end dining options in Latvia;
-   * Use defined keywords strategically in website content, meta descriptions, blog posts (tags, etc)
+   * Use identified keywords in website content, meta descriptions, blog posts (tags, etc)
    * TOOLS: Ubbersuggest, SimilarWEB, SEMrush, Google Keyword Planner, etc
    * Defined keywords: restorāns riga, best food in riga, best latvian food, michelin restaurant in Latvia, best restaurant in Latvia
 2. Competitors research: